 Now, Mary is sick with some virus that has left her hideously deformed.
 (Mmmmm….skin eruptions!)
 She escapes from the asylum and is possibly starting to torture her sister again.
 Trying to help, but disbelieving, are the girls’ uncle, Father James (Dennis Robertson) and Julia’s boyfriend, Sam (Dennis Farina lookalike, Michael MacRae).

 Julia has some interesting stuff going on in her life.
 First off, she lives in the biggest, creepiest and most poorly lit apartment building in the world.
-Her landlady is FUCKIN’ CRAZY! (“Mah note?
+Her landlady is a particular brand of weird. (“Mah note?
 Mah note?
 OH YAYES!
 I have been gettin’ bad vahbes!”)
 Her murder is particularly awesome.
 Drawn out and kinda silly…but I refuse to believe that Sam didn’t hear her screaming and banging on the door.
 Then again, he is kind of an idiot.
 At one point, he puts his important speech (which is about 50 pages long) on top of a taxi expecting the pages to NOT fly away.

 At some point, Uncle Priest becomes a completely different person.
 He starts spouting nursery rhymes in the creepiest voice imaginable and…well…he’s the killer, of course.
-(We can tell early on that he’s crazy because he’s a priest with a Menorah on his desk.)
+(We can tell early on that he’s homicidal because he’s a priest with a Menorah on his desk.
+Right?)

 Madhouse isn’t a great movie, but it’s certainly not bad, either.
 It’s low budget and has music that sounds like a cross between Goblin and Seinfeld, but it’s entertaining and pretty fuckin’ creepy.
 (The opening title sequence alone is worth the admission for creep factor.)

 Overall, one of the better Nasties, honestly.
 Check it out.